 Teeth whitening – For patients who are merely dissatisfied with the shade of their smile, teeth whitening can have a major impact.
 Teeth whitening treatments use bleaching gels to erase stains from the teeth and brighten the smile.
 Patients can complete these treatments in the comfort of their own homes or see results in as little as an hour, courtesy of the ZOOM!
 Teeth Whitening system available in our office.

 In addition to using these treatments, your cosmetic dentist may also need to collaborate with other specialists, such as orthodontists, periodontists or oral surgeons, to complete a comprehensive smile makeover.

-If you’ve resigned yourself to being ashamed of your smile, consider how cosmetic dentistry might be able to give you the smile of your dreams.
+If you’ve resigned yourself to being ashamed of your smile, consider how cosmetic dentistry by the best dentist in plano might be able to give you the smile of your dreams.
 Contact Plano Smile Studio at 972-398-2550 and schedule a consultation to learn more about what options you may have.